 Unfortunately, babies can experience some significant and long-term damages because of their injuries, including cognitive issues, developmental delays, physical injuries, function loss, and more.
 Injuries may result from improper monitoring, failure to timely perform an emergency C-section, incorrect Pitocin use, and more.

 At Maloney Law Group, P.L.L.C., we work to help you identify where negligence may exist.
 There are few things worse than experiencing a situation where your newborn suffers harm because of negligence, especially when you’re supposed to trust the hospital staff and physician.
 When they fail in their duties, you have the right to pursue damages to help you manage the devastating medical bills, loss of income, and future care you and your child may need.

 Our San Antonio birth injury attorneys have helped countless families.
 We recognize your needs and best interests, then work to protect your rights during this challenging time.
 You can trust us to be in your corner throughout the process and pursue the most favorable outcome on your behalf.
 Let us be your voice.

-For a free consultation, we encourage you to call our firm at (210) 361-2997 today.
+For a consultation, we encourage you to call our firm at (210) 361-2997 today.
 We’ll answer your questions and address your concerns to give you peace of mind throughout the process.